core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 This value can be modified at the broker by the administrator of a topic by modifying the parameter "observer-check" on {{topic-resource-representation}}.
 This would allow to change the rate at which different implementations verify that a subscriber is still interested in observing a topic-data resource.

-### Delete topic data resource {#delete-topic-data}
+### Delete topic-data {#delete-topic-data}

-A publisher MAY delete a topic by making a CoAP DELETE request on the 'topic-data' URI.
+A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data URI.

 On success, the server returns a 2.02 (Deleted) response.

-When a topic-data resource is deleted, the broker SHOULD also delete the 'topic-data' parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
+When a topic-data resource is deleted, the broker SHOULD also delete the topic-data parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.
 The topic is then set back to the half created state as per {{topic-lifecycle}}.

 Example: